As an Amazon Associate we earn from qualifying purchases.

 As summer fades and fall and winter settle in, I get really excited because it’s a sign that squash season is beginning!
 When it comes to the holiday season, the most popular dish in my family has to be this roasted butternut squash recipe (or BNS as I call it at home).

 Squash is so versatile, and I’m pretty amazed by them.
 You can use them equally in savory and sweet dishes.
 They can be starchy enough to replace potatoes and can also be used for spaghetti replacements.
 Butternut squash, in particular, sits perfectly at the crossroads of sweet and savory cooking.

 What is Roasted Butternut Squash?

 This roasted butternut squash recipe is the perfect way to enjoy this festive gourd.
-To get a good roast on the butternut squash, we’ll be cooking ours on the stovetop, and it is also possible to cook this in the oven or elegant toaster oven as well.
+To get a good roast on the butternut squash, I’ll be cooking mine on the stovetop, and it is also possible to cook this in the oven or elegant toaster oven as well.
 The main difference with cooking it on the stovetop is that you’ll get a delicious crust that forms on the edges of the squash.

-Our Approach to Roast Butternut Squash
+My Approach to Roast Butternut Squash

 What Makes a Good Butternut Squash Dish